-2 We use initials for privacy when possible.
+2 We use initials when possible for privacy.
 To avoid confusion, we will also refer to V-A-E- as the Applicant's father or adoptive father in this decision despite the insufficient evidence of the parent-child relationship between them.